Q: I can't seem to log on to place bids. Who do I call?

 In this case if you have not made arrangements ahead of time you will have to employ local movers.

-Sometimes we have no control after the deadlines due to landlord restrictions or other rules/agreements we have to follow.
+Most of the time we have no control after the pickup deadlines have passed due to landlord restrictions or other rules/agreements we have to follow.

 A: The office is unable to answer questions about away auctions while they are underway.